thinktandem/platform-tika/README.md

    (used for syncing configuration from development to production) are outside the web root.
 This is a bit more secure as those files are now not web-accessible.

-2. The `settings.php` file is provided by default, and configured to import most configuration from the Platform.sh variables system.
-(This functions like a `settings.local.php` file, but is controlled through the Platform.sh UI.)
+2. The `settings.php` and `settings.platformsh.php` files are provided by
+   default.
+The `settings.platformsh.php` file automatically sets up the database connection on Platform.sh, and allows controlling Drupal configuration from environment variables.

 3. We include recommended `.platform.app.yaml` and `.platform` files that should suffice for most use cases.
 You are free to tweak them as needed for your particular site.